Information for students

 Faculty contacts and areas of interest

-A comprehensive list of UTS: Information Technology academic staff and their research areas is available from:
+A comprehensive list of UTS: Engineering academic staff and their research areas is available from:

 UTS: Information Technology is committed to providing a safe and healthy workplace for students, staff and visitors, and adopting a socially responsible approach towards protecting and sustaining the environment.
 Promoting a safe, healthy and environmentally sound environment is the responsibility of all staff and students.